Michelle Hadley: ‘Dateline’–Wife Framed Hubby’s Ex In ‘Rape Fantasy’ Ads Scheme

 Talk about frame-ups.
 Dateline NBC has a story that is out of this world.
 It is about Michelle Hadley, an Orange County, California, MBA student who was jailed because she was framed by her ex-fiancé’s pregnant wife, Angela Diaz.
 Authorities say that Angela Diaz was a bitter and jealous pregnant wife who wanted to ruin the life of her husband’s ex, Michelle Hadley.

 For a while, it looked like she had done just that after she went to police and filed a report accusing Michelle Hadley of impersonating her online in some raunchy Craigslist rape fantasy ads.
 In a twist, police unraveled the scheme and jailed Angela Diaz for stalking herself.

 On Dateline NBC’s Friday night episode, “Diabolical,” Michelle Hadley will provide the details of her terrifying ordeal.
-Also, on the show, will be Anaheim police investigators and Michelle Hadley’s parents.
+Also on the show will be Anaheim police investigators and Michelle Hadley’s parents.

 TONIGHT AT 10PM: @kbriquelet joins @DatelineNBC to talk about Michelle Hadley.
 Her latest report https://t.co/JmaozZQL8c #Dateline pic.twitter.com/BjAGNmLhGk